-The honors program in Statistics allows students to work with an advisor during their senior year and write a thesis about an appropriate statistical topic.
-Theses may be expository, contain original theoretical work, contain data analysis, or any combination thereof.
-The letter sent to majors regarding honors in statistics for 2017-2018 can be found here:
+The Honors program in Statistics allows students to work with an advisor during their senior year and write a thesis about an appropriate statistical topic.
+Theses may be expository, contain original theoretical or methodological work, contain data analysis, or any combination thereof.

 For a degree with Honors, a student must have demonstrated the ability to pursue independent work fruitfully and exhibit a strong motivation to engage in research.
 To apply to the Honors Program, students must have an average grade of B+ or higher in STAT 230, 231, 360, and 370.
 Students are also expected to have completed STAT 370 before the first semester of thesis work is undertaken.
 E students interested in theses should plan accordingly.

 Students are admitted to the Honors Program on the basis of a thesis proposal which must be accepted by the department.
 Advisors are then assigned by the department.
 Proposals are due during the second semester of junior year.
 Initial proposals are usually revised after advisors are assigned (details below).
 More information including a proposal deadline will be circulated to all junior majors.